-This Principal Committee reports directly to Council and is responsible for:
+This Principal Committee reports directly to Council and is responsible for advising and supporting:

 Members of the Education and Science Policy (ESP) Committee: